hshakilst/obsidian-cybersecurity/HTB Sherlocks/Tracer - DFIR.md

 ```

 ### Summary
-In this Sherlock we explored the Usn Journal and heavily on Windows prefetch files.
+In this Sherlock we explored the Usn Journal and deep dived into Windows prefetch files.
 Also, a moderate understanding of PsExec commands was necessary to answer the task question.
 Finally, I included some resources to read about more those two above mentioned artifacts.

 ### References
 + [[Windows Prefetch File]]
 + [[Windows UsnJournal]]